shsagir/play-area-sync/docs/ssh-keys.md

 ---

-Your public SSH keys are used to authenticate you with a variety of fortrabbit services such as **[deploying via Git](git)**, [accessing live logs](logging) and [remote MySQL access](mysql#toc-remote-mysql-access).
-So, in other words: No SSH keys installed, no fun with fortrabbit — it's quite crucial to get this part right.
+Beside [password authentication](/access-methods#toc-password-authentication) you can use your public SSH keys to authenticate yourself with a variety of fortrabbit services — such as **[deploying via Git](git)**, [accessing live logs](logging) and [remote MySQL access](mysql#toc-remote-mysql-access).
+SSH key authentication is more secure and more convenient, once setup.
+This article will help setting up your SSH keys.

-The goals here:
+The goals here are:

 1. Create an SSH key pair consisting of public and private key.
 2. Store the keys on the right location, so that your Operating System can make use of them.
+3. Save the public key with your fortrabbit Account

 ## Is Git installed?